wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 ###	Features removed

-The following features are removed from the Micro Integrator of EI 7.1 because they are not frequently used.
+The following features, which are available in ESB runtimes, are removed from the Micro Integrator of EI 7.1 because they are not frequently used.

 <table>
 	<tr>